jhipster/generator-jhipster/CONTRIBUTING.md

 ## <a name="bounties"></a> Bug bounties

-If you submitted a Pull Request that fixes a ticket with the "\$100" tag, then you are eligible to our bug bounty program!
+If you submitted a Pull Request that fixes a ticket with the "\$100" tag, then you are eligible for our bug bounty program!
 Go to our [bug bounties documentation](https://www.jhipster.tech/bug-bounties/) for more information, and claim your money.

 ## <a name="feature"></a> Feature Requests